Minor Characters of Adventure Time

 Finn Mertens/Ice King

-Finn Mertens is Finn of "Farmworld" universe.
+Finn Mertens is Finn's counterpart in the "Farmworld" universe.

 King of Ooo